silvhua/lighthouse-capstone-project/README.md

-Because the Pearson correlation coefficients (r) and coefficient of determination ($ R^2 $) for all models were similarly high (0.98-1.0), more practical evaluation metrics would be:
+Because the Pearson correlation coefficients (r) and coefficient of determination (R^2) for all models were similarly high (0.98-1.0), more practical evaluation metrics would be:
-* Mean error: $ y_{predicted} - y_{measured} $
+* Mean residual error: y_{predicted} - y_{measured}
-* Mean absolute error (MAE): $ | y_{predicted} - y_{measured} | $
+* Mean absolute error (MAE): | y_{predicted} - y_{measured} |

 The following figure of the residuals more clearly shows the magnitude and direction of prediction errors of the 4 models for the FW squats.
 Overestimated 1RM values are indicated by the red upward arrows.
-It is evident from this figure that the statistical models (`Stat ind MVT` and `Stat grp MVT`; models shown on the two left panels) overall had greater tendency to overestimate 1RM values than the ML models (`OLS` and `Lasso`; models shown on the two right panels).
+It is evident from this figure that the statistical models (`Stat ind MVT` and `Stat grp MVT`; models shown on the two left panels) overall had greater tendencies to overestimate 1RM values than the ML models (`OLS` and `Lasso`; models shown on the two right panels).

 ![residuals](./output/figures/04%20iteration_residuals_plot_FW%20Squat.png)
 <br>

-These errors are quantified below evaluation metrics for each model and exercise (error bars represent 95% confidence intervals):
+These errors are quantified below for each model and exercise (error bars represent 95% confidence intervals):

 ![evalutation metrics](./output/figures/04%20Iteration%20Error%20bar%20chart%20for%20all%20samples.png)